jmrnilsson/MinMQ/README.md

 # MinMQ

 **Note:** _This is a work-in-progress.
 So far only prototype API is in place for write queries.
-Nothing exists in terms a managed or defined API for sending or retrieving messages._
+Nothing exists in terms of a managed or defined API for sending or retrieving messages._

 MinMQ is a minimal message queue for private networks, on-premise, or atleast non-public networks.
 It targets virtual